-This is a stack of internet protocols that allow web services to communicate, along with other functions like locating and defining services.
-The stack consists mainly of these protocols:
+This is a stack of Internet protocols that allow web services to communicate, along with other functions like locating and defining services.
+Furthermore, the stack consists mainly of these protocols:

 - Transport Protocol – This is the protocol that allows for transporting messages between network applications.
 It includes protocols such as HTTP, FTP, SMTP, and BEEP.

 - Messaging Protocol – This protocol encodes messages into a common XML format so that the messages can be read by any other service or program.

 - Description Protocol – This protocol helps by describing a public interface to a specific web service.